 Hospital participates in electronic health information exchange, or HIE.
 New technology allows a provider or a health plan to make a single request through a health information organization, HIO, to obtain electronic records for a specific patient from other HIE participants for purposes of treatment, payment, or health care operations.

 You have two options with respect to HIE.
 First, you can permit authorized individuals to access your electronic health information through an HIO.
 If you choose this option, you do not have to do anything, second, you can restrict access to all of your electronic health information (except access by properly authorized individuals as needed to report specific information as required by law).
 If you wish to restrict access, you must complete and submit a specific form available at http://www.khie.org.
 You cannot restrict access to certain information only; your choice is to permit or restrict access to all of your information.

 If you have questions regarding HIE or HIOs, please visit http://www.knie.org for additional information.
 Your decision to restrict access through at HIO does not impact other disclosures of your health information.
 Providers and health plans may share your information directly through other means (e.g., facsimile or secure e-mail) without your specific written authorization.

 If you receive health care services in a state other than Kansas, different rules may apply regarding restrictions on access to your electronic health information.
 Please communicate directly with your out-of-state health care provider about what action, if any, you need to take to restrict access.

 If you believe your rights with respect to health information have been violated, you may file a complaint with hospital or with the Secretary of the Department of Health and Human Services.
-To file a complaint with hospital, please contact Tom Henton @ 620-845-6492.
+To file a complaint with hospital, please contact Brooke Bollman @ 620-845-6492.
 All complaints must be submitted in writing.
 You will not be penalized for filing a complaint.